KoalixSwitzerland/koalixcrm/doc/source/tutorial.rst

 Tutorial
 ========

+This tutorial is going to teach you how to

+  1. Create a customer
+  2. Create a currency
+  3. Create a product
+  4. Create a contract
+  5. Create a quote
+  6. Create an invoice
+  7. Set up your accounting
+  8. Book an invoice in your accounting
+  9. Book a customer payment in the accounting

 Befor your start I recommend you first have a look into the :doc:`intro`.
 This gives you a first idea of the basic structure of the koalixcrm.
 When you understand the structure and functions of koalixcrm or any other large django application you are ready to start with the tutorial.
 I recommend further that you have firefox installed, and did have a look